Article I. Membership

 (3) to receive all notices and publications of the Bar except notices relating to elections and matters upon which only regular members may act.

-(c) Inactive, limited license members admitted under Rule 415 and retired members, while in good standing as defined in Rule 410(i), SCACR, shall have the same privileges as do judicial members except that they shall not be entitled to receive any notices or publications except SC Lawyer unless they shall request the Secretary in writing that they be sent the other notices to which judicial members are entitled.
+(c) Inactive, limited license members admitted under Rule 415 and Rule 427, and retired members, while in good standing as defined in Rule 410(i), SCACR, shall have the same privileges as do judicial members except that they shall not be entitled to receive any notices or publications except SC Lawyer unless they shall request the Secretary in writing that they be sent the other notices to which judicial members are entitled.

 Article II.
 Circuit Delegates; Out of State Delegates; At Large Delegates